 “I defend people; I do not prosecute them.”
 The lawyer responded annoyed.

-“You’ve sworn an oath to the Crown Corporation, the Queen, and all your clients are being persecuted by the Crown Corporation, how can a man sworn under oath to one side defend the other?”
+“You’ve sworn an oath to the Crown Corporation, the monarch, and all your clients are being persecuted by the Crown Corporation, how can a man sworn under oath to one side defend the other?”
 Seisyll asked.